AICPS/hw2vec/README.md

 # Use Cases Examples

-## Use Case 1: Create Your Own Graph Dataset From hardware code
+## Use Case 1: Transforming a hardwaer design to a graph then to a graph embedding
 To be filled.
-(DFG, CFG, AST)

-## Use Case 2: Hardware Trojan Detection in RTL-level (Advanced Application)
+## Use Case 2: Hardware Trojan Detection
 The sample code for this use case is examples/gnn4tj.py.
 The related research paper is [Graph Neural Networks for Hardware Trojan Detection at Register Transfer Level](https://drive.google.com/file/d/1XFgWWO4v2oA-lmkwleG0h03znAvmJV5i/view).
 The dataset used in this paper is obtained from a famous trojan [benchmark](https://www.trust-hub.org/benchmarks/trojan).
 The converted hardware DFG dataset can be downloaded from [here](http://ieee-dataport.org/3640).

 To run this use case, use the script examples/gnn4tj.py and the downloaded dataset (data/TJ-dataset).
 To train a model on a dataset, we provide the following command sequence.